 Hi!
 I'm Sydney, a stay-at-home mom of three, and I make homemade meals for my Colorado family every week.

-Still, each weekend — with that budget in mind — I plan all my family's meals for the upcoming week.
+Each weekend — with that budget in mind — I plan all my family's meals for the upcoming week.
 This includes choosing the recipes I will make plus the actual shopping.
 I cook pretty much every meal every day due to a severe peanut allergy in my household.
 We don't rely on much takeout for this reason.